ractivejs/ractivejs.github.io/legacy/0.6/Mustaches.md

 <a name="what"></a>
 ## What are mustaches?

-Within this documentation, and within Ractive's code, 'mustache' means two things - a snippet of a template which uses mustache delimiters, such as `\{{name}}`, and the object within our {{{createLink 'parallel DOM'}}} that is responsible for listening to data changes and updating the (real) DOM.
+Within this documentation, and within Ractive's code, 'mustache' means two things - a snippet of a template which uses mustache delimiters, such as `\{{name}}`, and the object within our [parallel DOM](parallel DOM.md) that is responsible for listening to data changes and updating the (real) DOM.

 We say that the `\{{name}}` mustache has a *[reference](references)* of `name`.
 When it gets rendered, and we create the object whose job it is to represent `name` in the DOM, we attempt to *resolve the reference according to the current context stack*.
-For example if we're in the `user` context, and `user` has a property of `name`, `name` will resolve to a {{{createLink 'keypaths' 'keypath'}}} of `user.name`.
+For example if we're in the `user` context, and `user` has a property of `name`, `name` will resolve to a [keypath](keypaths.md) of `user.name`.

-As soon as the mustache knows what its keypath is (which may not be at render time, if data has not yet been set), it registers itself as a *{{{createLink 'dependants' 'dependant'}}}* of the keypath.
+As soon as the mustache knows what its keypath is (which may not be at render time, if data has not yet been set), it registers itself as a *[dependant](dependants.md)* of the keypath.
 Then, whenever data changes, Ractive scans the dependency graph to see which mustaches need to update, and notifies them accordingly.

 <a name="basics"></a>
 ## Mustache basics